 (C) EM&V draft reports from the utility’s contractor for each approved demand-side program shall be delivered simultaneously to the utility and to parties of the case in which the demand-side program was approved.

+(D) EM&V final reports from the utility’s contractor of each approved demand-side program shall—

+1. Document, include analysis, and present any applicable recommendations for at least the following.
+All models and spreadsheets shall be provided as executable versions in native format with all formulas intact:

+A. Process evaluation and recommendations, if any; and

+B. Impact evaluation—

+I. The lifetime and annual gross and net demand savings and energy savings achieved under each program, and the techniques used to estimate annual demand savings and energy savings; and

+II.
+For programs subject to cost-effectiveness tests, include total resource cost test, societal cost test, utility cost test, participant cost test, and nonparticipant cost test of each program.

+III.
+Determine the benefits achieved for each program and portfolio using the UCT methodology.

-(D) EM&V final reports from the utility’s contractor of each approved demand-side program shall— .
-Be completed by the EM&V contractor on a schedule approved by the commission at the time of demand-side program approval in accordance with 4 CSR 240-20.094(3); and
+2. Be completed by the EM&V contractor on a schedule approved by the commission at the time of demand-side program approval in accordance with 4 CSR 240-20.094(3); and

-2. Be filed with the commission and delivered simultaneously to the utility and the parties of the case in which the demand-side program was approved.
+3. Be filed with the commission in the case in which the utility’s demand-side program approval was received and delivered simultaneously to the utility and the parties of the case in which the demand-side program was approved.

-(E) Electric utility’s EM&V contractors shall useif available, utilize a commission-approved statewide technical resource manual when performing EM&V work, as appropriate.
+(E) Electric utility’s EM&V contractors shall:

+Include specific methodology for performing EM&V work, in place of a statewide technical resource manual, until a statewide technical resource manual is approved by the commission.

+All applications to establish, continue or modify a DSIM filed after a statewide technical resource manual is approved by the commission shall require EM&V contractors to use the most current statewide technical resource manual.
+Applications approved before the statewide technical resource manual is approved shall utilize the methodology approved with the application.

 Utility Stakeholders: Object to a statewide TRM.
 Remain concerned about articulating how MEEIA cycles approved before the statewide TRM are not subject to the statewide TRM.

-Response:
+Response: DE opposes the continued removal of language regarding the STRM in this section, as it indicates how and when an STRM should and should not be used.
+If anything, the removed language specifically addresses the concerns raised by the unnamed utility stakeholders, since it states that an STRM should be used “if available,” and 4 CSR 240-20.093(7)(E)1, as worded here, indicates that the utility’s contractors would provide the methodology for EM&V work until an STRM is approved.

 (8) Demand-side program annual report.
-Each electric utility with one (1) or more approved demand-side programs shall file an annual report by no later than sixty (60) days after the end of each calendar year in the form and having the content provided for by 4 CSR 240-3.163(5) and serve a copy on each party to the case in which the programs were last established, modified, or continued.
-Interested parties may file comments with the commission concerning the content of the utility’s annual report within sixty (60) days of its filing.
+Each electric utility with one (1) or more approved demand-side programs shall file an annual report by no later than ninety (90) days after the end of each program year,and serve a copy on each party to the case in which the programs were last established, modified, or continued.
+Interested parties may file comments with the commission concerning the content of the utility’s annual report within ninety (900) days of its filing.
+Annual reports shall include at a minimum the following information, and all models and spreadsheets shall be provided as executable versions in native format with all formulas intact:

 (A) An affidavit attesting to the veracity of the information;

 (B) A list of all approved demand-side programs and the following information for each approved demand-side program: